-Etharin walked over to a heavy set man securing a stack of crates.
+Etharin walked over to a massive set man securing a stack of crates.
 While not as portly as the ship’s captain, Grokin had girth on him that matched his overly broad shoulders.
-His head was shaved and both ears sported multiple small hoops in his ears.
+His head was shaved, and both ears sported multiple small hoops in his ears.
 Black tattoos filled his upper shoulders and his arms.

 “Grokin, this is Thad Grane.
 Thad, this is the first mate.
 Gettin’ an order from him as the same as getting it from me.”